What are posterior urethral valves?

 Posterior urethral valves, or PUV, is a congenital (from birth) condition that happens only in boys.
 The condition happens when the urethra, which is the tube that connects the bladder to the outside of the body, has excess flaps of tissue in it.

 Liquid waste is processed in the kidneys and then flows through a tube called the ureter and into the bladder.
 The bladder holds urine until a boy is ready to go to the bathroom.
 When the boy urinates, the urine passes from the bladder through a tube in the penis called the urethra, which leads to the outside of the body.
 When a child has PUV, the excess tissue flaps in the urethra cause the urine to back up or even to reverse back through the urethra, bladder, ureter, and kidneys.
-This is called vesicoureteral reflux.
+This is called vesicoureteral reflux (Hmong and Spanish translations available at link).
 These organs swell with urine, which causes damage to tissues and cells.

 What are symptoms of PUV?